- This event has passed.

 Supporting Transgender and Gender-Creative Children

-This two-hour workshop for parents and caregivers aims to help parents learn and reflect on how to best support their transgender and gender-creative children (12 years old and younger).
+This 1 hour and 15-minute workshop for parents and caregivers aims to help parents learn and reflect on how to best support their transgender and gender-creative children (12 years old and younger).
 Family support is critical to supporting children and youth with gender identity and expression.
 Our goals for the attendees include offering a sanctuary for learning and acceptance of their child and a community of support for them and their children.